 Mooloolaba is the spot for boating activities.
 You can kayak around the canals, cruise the Mooloolah River in a dinghy or sail the ocean in a yacht.

 Humpback whales cruise past the coast on their way back to Antarctica.
-You can join a whale-watching cruise and there’s a fabulous opportunity to go swimming with the whales.

 If you’re visiting at Christmas time, look out for the Mooloolaba Christmas Boat Parade.